 Decorating with green can even be achieved by simply incorporating plants into your space, or opting for full tonal layering.
 Like blue, different green shades through accents will add depth and texture to an otherwise monochromatic scheme.

 Fire engine reds can be incredibly stimulating colors, with many people associating the shade with danger or warnings.
-Because of this, it is wise to avoid using high saturation reds and tone the scheme down.
+Because of this, it is often one of those colors that causes anxiety, and it's wise to avoid using high saturation reds and tone the scheme down.

 When decorating with red, consider using more natural options such as a raspberry shade, or alternatively add bold colors in increments, painting a doorway, trim, or adding the color through decor.